sergey-shirnin/CoffeeMachine/README.md

 # CoffeeMachine
 Completed CoffeeMachine Project at https://hyperskill.org
-# The code that passes the Project Completion \n with some allowed to pass extras
+# The code that passes the Project Completion
+with some allowed to pass extras